Non-perturbative guiding center model for magnetized plasmas

-Fig.~\ref{fig:Js} compares predictions using our learned $\mathcal{J}_\Sigma$ to ground-truth full-orbit simulation data previously shown in Fig.~\ref{fig:epsilons} at $\epsilon \in \{0.15,0.27\}$.
-The global phase portraits in Fig.~\ref{fig:Js} (a,d) reveal visually-obvious improvements over the invariants of the asymptotic theory shown in Fig.~\ref{fig:epsilons} (b,c).
-Note the elimination of unphysical protrusions present in level sets of the perturbative adiabatic invariant visible in Fig.~\ref{fig:epsilons} (b,c).
-To quantitatively measure the error in the invariant, let $F_{\mathcal{J}}$ be the map obtained by evolving Eqs.~\eqref{NPGC_UV}-\eqref{NPGC_D} over a gyroperiod for the learned invariant, and $F_j$ be the equivalent map for the order-$j$ truncation of \eqref{perturb_Jsig}.
-The log-absolute error $\log_{10} |F_{\mathcal{J}}-F|$ is plotted in Fig.~\ref{fig:Js} (b,e), which can be compared to the log-absolute error $\log_{10}|F_j-F|$ with $j=1$ for $\epsilon=0.15$ and $j=0$ for $\epsilon=0.05$ (higher orders result in zero denominators $D$ in both cases).
-For both values of $\epsilon$, the guiding center dynamics predicted using the learned $\mathcal{J}_\Sigma$ outperforms the traditional asymptotic theory by orders of magnitude over most of the phase portrait.
+{ Many other methods compute approximate invariant structures, including Lagrangian coherent structures \cite{hadjighasem2017,froyland2014}, flux surfaces \cite{dewar-qfm-maps,dewar-qfm-fields,Ruth:2023}, and invariant tori more generally \cite{haro-parameterization}.
+However, these methods do not distinguish between the true adiabatic invariant $\mathcal{J}$ associated with continuation of Kruskal's perturbative $U(1)$-symmetry and arbitrary invariants of the form $I(E,\mathcal{J})$.
+Our method accounts for this ambiguity because replacing $\mathcal{J}$ with $I(E,\mathcal{J})$ in the non-perturbative equations of motion \eqref{NPGC_UV} generally changes predicted footpoint trajectories, and thereby increases the residual $R_{\mathrm{Dyn}}^2(\mathcal{J}_{\Sigma})$.
+In contrast to general constants of motion, the learned non-perturbative invariant $\mathcal{J}$ completely {determines the dynamics}.}

-Our non-perturbative guiding center model offers transformative improvements in the optimization of stellarators for $\alpha$-particle confinement.
-It can improve trajectory accuracy in efforts to improve $\alpha$-confinement through direct calculation of $\alpha$-particle dynamics \cite{albert_accelerated_2020,albert_alpha_2023}.
-It promises to broaden the scope of advanced confinement concepts like quasisymmetry to include $\alpha$-particles, for instance by targeting symmetries of the non-perturbative guiding center model.
-We aim to realize these improvements by extending our $\mathcal{J}_\Sigma$-learning technique to general candidate stellarator configurations and by developing a data-driven functional representation of the non-perturbative adiabatic invariant, either by neural networks \cite{LuLu_2021} or sparse regression \cite{Brunton_2016,Messenger_2021}.
+Fig.~\ref{fig:Js} compares predictions using learned $\mathcal{J}_\Sigma$ to full-orbit simulation data previously shown in Fig.~\ref{fig:epsilons} at $\epsilon \in \{0.15,0.27\}$.
+The global phase portraits in Fig.~\ref{fig:Js} (a,d) reveal significant improvements over the asymptotics shown in Fig.~\ref{fig:epsilons} (b,c).
+Let $F_{\mathcal{J}}$ denote the approximate Poincar\'e map obtained by evolving Eqs.~\eqref{NPGC_UV}-\eqref{NPGC_D} over a gyroperiod using learned $\mathcal{J}$.
+Let $F_j$ denote the corresponding map using order-$j$ truncation of \eqref{perturb_Jsig}.
+Figure \ref{fig:Js} (b,e) compares the log-absolute errors, $\log_{10} |F_{\mathcal{J}}-F|$ and $\log_{10}|F_j-F|$, with $j=1$ for $\epsilon=0.15$ and $j=0$ for $\epsilon=0.27$ (larger $j$ leads to zero denominators $D$ in both cases).
+For both $\epsilon$-values, Poincar\'e map dynamics predicted using learned $\mathcal{J}_\Sigma$ outperforms traditional asymptotics by orders of magnitude over most of the phase portrait.